motogeeking/Reggae-Horn-V-2.0/README.md

 A fun "horn" project for your motorcycle, or other vehicle, that can can play ANY sound you want in the form of an MP3 file.

-See the schematics on how to build and connect to your vehicle.

 This version plays sounds at two different instances...

-1) when the key is first switched on (optional start-up sound) and
+1) when the key is first switched on (OPTIONAL start-up sound), and
 2) when you press the horn button.

 All sound files are stored on a microTF card as MP3 files.
 If you want only horn sounds (no start-up sounds), create a folder and name it "01" (without quotes).
 This is where your horns sounds will be stored.
 If you also want start-up sounds, create a second folder and name it "02" (without quotes).
 These folders need to be on the root of your microTF card and must contain at least one MP3 sound file.